josmar-crwdstffng/angular/docs/CODING_STANDARDS.md

 # Angular Framework Coding Standards

-The coding practices in this doc apply only to development on Angular itself, not applications built _with_ Angular.
+The coding practices in this doc apply only to development on Angular, not applications built _with_ Angular.
 (Though you can follow them too if you really want).

 ## Code style

-The [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) is the basis for Angular's coding style, with additional guidance here pertaining to TypeScript.
+The [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) is the basis for the coding style in Angular, with additional guidance here pertaining to TypeScript.
 The team uses `clang-format` to automatically format code; automatic formatting is enforced by CI.

 ## Code practices